MÁV Class 242: Service

 In tests over the high-speed running lines of the Berlin–Hamburg Railway, also used for the Flying Hamburger service, they achieved 152 km/h.

-Their main service was from Budapest and also the short Miskolc-Košice line, which was short enough to be within the range of their coal capacity.
+Their main service was from Budapest and also the short Miskolc-Kassa line, which was short enough to be within the range of their coal capacity.
 In later years they were double-headed to haul the heavy Orient Express on the section from Budapest to Biharkeresztes.

 In 1961, 242.002 was used to test new rolling stock and set a speed record for Hungarian steam traction of 161 km/h.

 Preservation

 One example, 242.001, survives.
 After static exhibition in a park for some years it was restored to running order in 2002 as part of the Hungarian Railway Museum and is in use for enthusiast special trains.